RendijsSmukulis/codevoid.io/content/hello-world.md

-Title: My First Review
+Title: The Hello World Post
 Date: 2010-12-03 10:20
-Category: Review
+Category: Code

-Following is a review of hello world.
+Following is something or other.

     :::python
     count = 0